jhannemann/bowling/instructions/BowlingGame.md

 ### Creating Our First Script

 We need to add a C# script to our ball.
-Select the ball in the scene pane and in the inspector select `Add Component->New Script`.
+Select the ball in the Scene pane and in the inspector select `Add Component->New Script`.
-Name the script the same as the object, i.e. "Ball".
+Name the script the same as the object, i.e. "Ball"
+(spelling and capitalization must *exactly* match the object name).
 Make sure the language selected is "C Sharp".

 Once created,